-A key challenge in hedging CB plan liabilities is the uncertainty of future cash flows.
+The main quandary in hedging CB plan liabilities comes from the uncertainty of future cash flows.
 Traditional DB benefits, payable as annuities, usually do not deviate significantly from actuarial estimates, particularly if the plan has been closed long-term or is frozen.
-Benefits are deferred to a future, predictable range of years, then paid as level annuities for life.
+16 Benefits are deferred to a future, fairly predictable range of years, then paid as level annuities for life.
 This makes the benefit stream quite reliable, in most cases.
 When the expected benefits are reasonably fixed, hedging interest rate risk by use of traditional LDI methods is straightforward.